 Travis Audubon’s Conservation Award is named for Victor Emanuel, who has been a pioneer in ecotourism and conservation.
 Victor Emanuel Nature Tours, based in Austin, is the largest company in the world specializing in birding tours.

-Travis Audubon invites applications for the inaugural class of its new Master Birder Program starting this September.
+Travis Audubon’s Master Birder Program is offered each Fall.
+Applications open in the summer.
 Increase your knowledge of birds and your understanding of birds and their habitats, while also developing the skills and opportunities for sharing your knowledge and enthusiasm for birds with others.

 Watch a hurricane of birds as hundreds of thousands of Purple Martins “swirl” into their roosting site at the Capital Plaza Shopping Center each evening.
 It’s better than the bats!